Skip to main content

 Click the image to view it enlarged

-When viewing a relevant Preview or Full-Page Profile
+When viewing a single record in a Preview or Full-Page Profile

 If you're viewing a record's Preview or Full-Page Profile, you can click on the ellipsis symbol in the top-right corner, and you'll see any relevant Automations to select from.